📚

 Altruism is the unselfish concern for the welfare of others.
 We are more likely to feel and act altruistic toward a person if:

-bystander effect, when people share responsibility, they are less likely to help (
+Due to the bystander effect, when people share responsibility, they are less likely to help (diffusion of responsibility).

 Social exchange theory says that our social behavior is based on weighing the costs and benefits of our actions.
 However, the reciprocity norm and the social responsibility norm lead us to be altruistic even if it doesn’t benefit us.